glennmatlin/FIFE_manuscript/wopr/content/02_background.typ

 After thousands of years of human research and design, wargames have now grown to be an aindispensable part of military education and experiential learning across the globe @us_army_how_2023
 @us_naval_war_college_war_2015
 @australian_armed_forces_wargaming_2022
+@uk_ministry_of_defense_wargaming_2017
-@uk_ministry_of_defense_wargaming_2017 @polish_armed_forces_wargaming_2022
+@polish_armed_forces_wargaming_2022
 @french_ministry_of_the_armed_forces_wargaming_2024
+@deutschland_bundeswehr_wargaming_2017
+@uk_ministry_of_defense_wargaming_2017
-@deutschland_bundeswehr_wargaming_2006 @croatian_military_academy_introduction_2019 @nato_wargaming_2023.
+@croatian_military_academy_introduction_2019
+@nato_wargaming_2023
+.
-The term serious games is used to describe games designed for purposes beyond entertainment, such as training, education, analysis, or policy exploration (CITE: more cites for serious games) @wallman_its_1995.
-Serious games are used to explore strategic choices, elicit expert judgment, or stress‑test plans (CITE: for serious game).
-Unlike purely recreational games, the primary objective is to generate insight rather than to optimize win conditions, and design choices (facilitation, documentation, evaluation) are selected to support learning and analysis (CITE).
+The term serious games is used to describe games designed for purposes beyond entertainment, such as training, education, analysis, or policy exploration @smith_serious_2020 (CITE: more cites for serious games) @wallman_its_1995.
+Serious games are used to explore strategic choices, elicit expert judgment, or stress‑test plans @us_army_war_college_strategic_2015.
+Unlike purely recreational games, the primary objective is to generate insight rather than to optimize win conditions, and design choices (facilitation, documentation, evaluation) are selected to support learning and analysis @de_rosa_design_2021.
 Volumes of military literature for wargames over two hundred years have established numerous core definitions, taxonomies of formats
 (seminar, matrix, kriegsspiel, etc.), and adjudication philosophies (rigid rules vs. free adjudication).
 What all of these rules ultimately share in common is that they emphasize strategic planning, managing uncertainty, and the role of facilitation and judgment in producing insights rather than score-keeping.
 This long tradition is our motivation to focus on language‑based or open-ended wargames.\
 For this paper, we will adopt the academic definition for *serious wargames*, which are a multi‑faceted depiction of conflict with one or more parties in which the participants’ decisions influence the future outcomes of events, ultimately allowing for real-world insights.
-Based on our review of current literature, we adopt the following formal definition of the term wargame @coulthart_whats_2017 @us_army_war_college_strategic_2015 @deutschland_bundeswehr_wargaming_2017 @uk_ministry_of_defense_wargaming_2017 @rubel_epistemology_2006 @morgan_wargames_1991:
+Based on our review of current literature, we adopt the following formal definition of the term wargame @perla_what_1985, @coulthart_whats_2017 @rubel_epistemology_2006 @morgan_wargames_1991:
 + Ongoing conflict between actors with opposing interests or needs;
 + A synthetic environment that enables agent choice and feedback;
 + Agents make decisions and experience consequences via adjudication or rules;